MicrosoftDocs/powerbi-docs.pt-pt/powerbi-docs/developer/embedded/embed-paginated-reports-customers.md

 ### <a name="tenant"></a>Inquilino

-Preencha as informações do **inquilino** com o seu ID do inquilino do Azure.
+Preencha as informações do **inquilino** com o seu ID de inquilino do Azure.
 Pode obter estas informações no [Centro de administração do Azure Active Directory](/onedrive/find-your-office-365-tenant-id) quando tiver sessão iniciada no serviço Power BI ou através do PowerShell.

 ### <a name="run-the-application"></a>Executar a aplicação